2025 Hamburg stabbing attack: Incident

 The attack occurred shortly after 6 p.m. at the platform for rail 13/14, located to the far west of the south jetty, outside of the main station hall.
 Most of the victims had been waiting for the departure of an Intercity Express bound for Fulda, originally scheduled for 6:01 p.m.
 Witnesses described a woman running through the crowd while shouting incoherently, appearing to push people around her while moving her arms in a "swimming motion".
 The knife had not been visible at first, with commuters dispersing once the stabbed victims began to scream and clutch at their wounds.

 The attack was stopped when a member of the public tripped the woman with an outstretched leg.
-The bystander was joined by another man in restraining the suspect and two minutes later, armed officers of a Quattro-Streife arrived and took custody of the suspect.
+The bystander was joined by another man in restraining the perpetrator and two minutes later, armed officers of a Quattro-Streife arrived and took custody of the perpetrator.
 According to one of the helpers and police, the woman stopped screaming as soon as she was subdued and also offered no resistance upon her arrest.
 Media sources noted that the two men, 21-year-old Abu Bakr Siddik Agaev and 19-year-old Muhammad al-Muhammad, were of Chechen and Syrian nationality.
-The knife used in the attack was recovered from the rail track.
+The knife was kicked out of the perpetrator's hand by one of the men and recovered from the rail track.
+The attack lasted 24 seconds.

 Despite the initial panic, other platforms remained in order, with trains arriving and departing as usual.
 First aid was immediately provided by witnesses on the platforms and a train that arrived shortly after the attack.
 Around 410 police officers and 50 fire fighters responded to the scene.
 The streets between Hühnerposten and Steintor were temporarily closed off.
 Train services were resumed by 7 p.m., with the exception of the rails 11 to 14, surrounding the affected platform.
 Significant delays in train traffic resulted from the attack and subsequent police deployment, with most lines redirected to depart or terminate at Hamburg-Harburg station instead.